afids/afids-validator/CONTRIBUTING.md

 # Introduction

-Contributors (alphabetical last):  Greydon Gilmore, Jason Kai, Tristan Khuen, Jonathan Lau, Patrick Park, Jak Loree-Spacek, Olivia Stanley
+Contributors (alphabetical last):  Greydon Gilmore, Jason Kai, Tristan Kuehn, Jonathan Lau, Patrick Park, Jak Loree-Spacek, Olivia Stanley

 Welcome to the AFIDs validator project!
 First off, thank you for considering contributing to the AFIDs validator.
 Following these guidelines helps us to quickly address your issue, assess changes, and help you finalize your pull requests.